Sunday, March 16, 2025

 I, shade, then existed

-so weather had nothing to do with me:
+so the weather was nothing to me:

 Waning sliver-moon, airless, dead night